pjay79/BarsAppAmplify/README.md

 Run on android:
 `react-native run-android`

+If you are getting build errors try the following:

+- delete app from simulator or device and rebuild
+- erase all content and settings from simulator device and rebuild
+- clean build folder in xcode and rebuild

 ## Flow

 I am in the process of migrating from PropTypes to using Flow.
 To check for Flow errors: